-Payments for health care and dental coverage after retirement shall be made to the County of Pulaski by the 20th of each month.
-Failure to remit payment by this deadline may result in termination of insurance.
+Payments for health care and dental coverage after retirement shall be made directly to Innovative Insurance Group.
+Failure to remit payment by the deadline may result in termination of insurance.

 Retirees may also elect to remain on the County's dental plan.
 There is no age limitation on dental; however, should the employee cancel the dental plan, the dependent shall be deemed no longer eligible.